Welcome to Tuesday Debut, Everyone!

 SUSANNA: Anything else you’d like to share about your book’s journey from inspiration to publication?

-Readers, you may purchase Laura’s book at:
+You may purchase Pam’s book at:

 We can help our debut authors successfully launch their careers by: